opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

 Parameters:
 - **do_constant_folding**: *bool, default=False*
   ONNX format optimization.
   If True, the constant-folding optimization is applied to the model during export.
-Constant-folding optimization will replace some of the ops that have all constant inputs, with pre-computed constant nodes.
+  Constant-folding optimization will replace some of the operations that have all constant inputs, with pre-computed constant nodes.

 #### `VoxelObjectDetection3DLearner.download`
 ```python